NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/continuous-testing-plan-template.md

 #### 5. Implementation Checklist
 - [ ] Continuous Testing Plan (this document) defined, including all relevant parts
-- [ ] Security Testing tools, people, and tests implemented
+- [ ] Security Testing tools, people, and tests implemented/deployed
-- [ ] Unit Testing tools, people, and tests implemented
+- [ ] Unit Testing tools, people, and tests implemented/deployed
-- [ ] All planned test cases defined in the test plan are implemented.
+- [ ] All planned test cases defined in the test plan are implemented/deployed
 - [ ] Defects are reported and tracked.
 - [ ] Test summary report is generated and shared with stakeholders.
 ```